I Can't Find A Psychologist Near Me For Mental Health Treatment: What Are My Options?

 If you’ve been looking for a therapist recently, you’ve probably encountered some challenges, from providers not having enough appointment times, to not providing the unique care you need.
 Here are some of the likely reasons you may be finding it difficult to access in-person therapy services:

-Greater demand for services
+Greater demand for therapy services

 Pandemic-related stress and reduced stigma surrounding mental healthcare are contributing to an influx of demand for mental health services.
 According to the American Psychological Association, nearly 75% of licensed psychologists who treat anxiety have seen an increase in demand since the start of the pandemic.
 To keep up with demand, some in-person therapists began offering after-hours appointments, but 30% still reported that they could not meet the needs for therapy.

-You live in a rural area
+You live in a rural area where mental health services are stigmatized

 There are several reasons why living in a rural area can make it more difficult to access mental health services.
 For example